-21 years before its sequel ensued—World War II, the world got to experience the first war that dyed-in-the-wool the thin line between humanity and animosity.
-The war, which would later come to be known as World War I, did not only leave 37 million people dead, but also spurred World War II that managed to add a further 75 million to its previous pool of those annihilated as a result of the two World Wars.
+21 years before its sequel – the World War 2 – ensued, the world got to experience the first war that dyed-in-the-wool the thin line between humanity and animosity.
+The war, which would later come to be known as World War 1, did not only leave 37 million people dead but also spurred World War II that managed to add a further 75 million to its previous pool of those annihilated as a result of the two World Wars.

-Now, in case you didn’t know much about the war, here are 10 disturbing of World War I facts to keep you in the loop:
+Now, in case you didn’t know much about the war, here are 10 disturbing facts of the World War 1 to keep you in the loop:

 To fool the German Pilots into bombing the wrong Paris, Paris built a fake Paris with roads and Railways that were lit during the night.
 This fake city was designed in such a way that it bore the same resemblance to the real Paris, and when bombers hit it, only the fake buildings and railway lines were destroyed, but no loss of life recorded.
 And as weird as this simple trick sounds, it actually worked to save millions of lives in France.

-Before World War II, World War I used to go by the name The Great War, or simply World War.
-It was after World War II (in September 1914 to be specific) that English-speaking countries started referring to it as World War I. In fact, the name was first used by a German Philosopher, Ernst Haeckel, who asserted how the course and character of this war entitled it to the name World War I.
+Before World War 2, World War 1 used to go by the name The Great War, or simply World War.
+It was after World War 2 (in September 1914, to be specific) that English-speaking countries started referring to it as World War 1.
+In fact, the name was first used by a German Philosopher, Ernst Haeckel, who asserted how the course and character of this war entitled it to the name World War 1.

 The old battlefields in Belgium and France are believed to still have unexploded ordnances that might resurrect the War’s nightmares to anyone who makes a mistake of stepping on them.
 Because of that, certain areas—like the Canadian Vimy Memorial field in France—have been restricted from visitors.
 A further confirmation comes from the farmers who used to work in the fields as they expressively warn other people from visiting such areas.